pujiayeah/pujiayeah.github.io/_pages/about.md

 <img src="/images/ytu.png" alt="ytu" width="50" style="vertical-align: middle; margin-right: 8px;"> **School of Mathematics and Information Science, Yantai University**

-Bachelor's student in Mathematics and Applied Mathematics at the School of Mathematics and Information Science, Yantai University, home to the longest coastline of any university in China.
+Earned a Bachelor's degree in Mathematics and Applied Mathematics from the School of Mathematics and Information Science, Yantai University, home to the longest coastline of any university in China.

 *"Born by the sea, drawn here by dreams."*